suadism/suadism/README.md

 ## About me

 I am a hard working and determined data analyst professional who is passionate about storytelling using data.
-During my career in the pharmaceutical industry I have seen  the increasing impact of data in the industry which piqued my interest.
+During my 5 career in the pharmaceutical industry I have seen  the increasing impact of data in the industry which piqued my interest.
 I enjoy uncovering insights from analyzing data and leveraging my skills in SQL, Python and MS Excel.
-I am looking for an opportunity to blend my pharmaceutical experience with my analytical skills
+I just completed a Data Science diploma where I mastered Machine learning techniques, Statistical Analysis and Data visualization